Modification of Support due to Unemployment

 - The extent the new career offers opportunities for future increased earnings;

 - The age and health of the parties;

 - The former spouse’s need for support

 The Court in Storey held that the new career choice of a computer hardware specialist who made $111,000 per year when he lost his job due to company cutbacks, but decided a month later to become a massage therapist which only paid $300.00 per week, was not reasonable, and the advantages to him did not substantially outweigh the disadvantages to his former wife.
 Consequently, the court denied the motion to modify his alimony obligation.
 Another court decision that has an impact on determining if a payor spouse’s unemployment results in a modification of his or her support obligation is the case of Piscitelli v.
 Piscitelli, 408 N.J.Super.83 (app.Div.2009) which held that family courts could take judicial notice of the poor performing economy and employment market in deciding if unemployment amounts to a change in circumstance.
 The main message to be derived from looking at all of the above cases together is that one must be able to present evidence that he or she put forth a concerted effort to find the best paying job, so the loss of employment has the least impact on the other party and/or the child.
-If you have any questions concerning modification of support, call Peter Van Aulen today at 201-845-7400 for a free comprehensive in office consultation.
+If you have any questions concerning modification of support, call Peter Van Aulen today at 201-845-7400 for a free initial consultation.